-The European Commission JRC-IPTS is organising the 5th European Conference on Corporate R&D and Innovation CONCORDi 2015 next 1-2 October 2015.
-The conference will focus on industrial research and innovation: evidence for policy.
-It will discuss the role of scientific analyses in the design and implementation of an EU industrial policy based on research, innovation and technological advancement.
+The European Commission JRC-IPTS organised the 5th European Conference on Corporate R&D and Innovation CONCORDi 2015 next 1-2 October 2015.
+The conference focused on industrial research and innovation: evidence for policy.
+It discussed the role of scientific analyses in the design and implementation of an EU industrial policy based on research, innovation and technological advancement.

 For more information about the conference please click here.

 The EU Industrial R&D Investment Scoreboard provides economic and financial data and analysis of the top corporate R&D investors from the EU and from abroad.
 It is based on company data extracted directly from each company's Annual Report.

 The Scoreboard is published annually in order to provide a reliable, up-to-date benchmarking tool for comparisons between companies, sectors, and geographical areas, as well as to monitor and analyse emerging investment trends and patterns.
 Read more

 From 2006 it annually collects data from companies on current and expected changes in business R&D investment activities.
 It looks at the factors shaping industrial R&D, technology strategies and technology acquisition processes.
 It targets the top 1000 R&D investors from the EU.
 Read more

 Previous Surveys by year: